-The field experience is the capstone of the sport management major.
-This experience is actual work in a sport management setting.
-Final agreements and arrangements are subject to approval from the EXSS Chairperson/ program director.
+The field experience is the capstone of the sport management major and provides the EXSS student with an educational opportunity to learn in a professional sport management setting.
 Evaluation and direction will be given from the program director with appropriate supervision provided by an on-site professional.
 300 hours of hands-on field experience subsequent to the senior year must be accumulated under the supervision of a qualified on-site professional.
-Prerequisite: EXSS 2371, Junior/Senior standing.
+Prerequisite: Junior level academic standing; Final agreements and arrangements are subject to approval from the EXSS Associate Dean/program director.